edanuryardim/python-temel-project-with-patika/README.md

 ## Flatten
 * Bir listeyi düzleştiren (flatten) fonksiyon yazın.
 Elemanları birden çok katmanlı listelerden ([[3],2] gibi) oluşabileceği gibi, non-scalar verilerden de oluşabilir. Örnek olarak: input: [[1,'a',['cat'],2],[[[3]],'dog'],4,5] output: [1,'a','cat',2,3,'dog',4,5]

+## occurences of substring

+* the user enters a string and a substring.
+You have to print the number of times that the substring occurs in the given string.
+String traversal will take place from left to right, not from right to left.